 - No food should be given after 10 pm the night before surgery, but your pet can have water until 7 am the day of surgery.

 - It is important that surgery be done on an empty stomach to reduce the risk of aspirating any vomit while anesthetized.

 - You will need to drop off your pet the morning of surgery between 7 am - 8 am.

 - If you are unable to do this you may drop off your pet the night before at no extra charge.

-- Surgeries that generally stay overnight: dog castration, dog spay, cat spay, aural hematoma repair, cystotomy and any orthopedic procedure.
+- Surgeries that generally stay overnight: dog castration, dog spay, cat spay, aural hematoma repair, cystotomy, foreign body removal, and any orthopedic procedure.